ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 }
 ```

-But lets start by looking at chroot.
+We will get into each of these in more details, lets start by looking at `chroot`.

 ## chroot